 Food intolerances may be triggered by various natural compounds found in foods (natural sugars or proteins) or common food additives (such as natural and artificial colors, preservatives, antioxidants, and flavor enhancers) that can cause reactions through various mechanisms in the body.

-There is currently dispute about the specific mechanisms involved in different reactions to foods, and many tests to identify the suspected culprit(s) can be unreliable.
-Clinical experience has shown that an elimination diet is one of the best tools for identifying such foods and is very safe, as long a variety of foods are still eaten supplying all of the body’s essential nutrients.
+There is no consensus on the specific mechanisms involved in different reactions to foods, and many tests to identify the suspected culprit(s) can be unreliable.
+Clinical experience holds that an elimination diet is one of the best tools for identifying such foods and is very safe, as long a variety of foods are still eaten supplying all of the body’s essential nutrients.

 2. Food Substances

 3. Individual Variation

 Because people are unique genetically, and because we each have different eating patterns, elimination diets have to be based on each unique individual.
 Eliminating the most offending food or multiple foods and substances all at one time is the most reliable way to find out which foods may be contributing to symptoms.
 A healthcare practitioner may recommend a specific plan to follow based on symptoms, typical dietary choices, and food cravings.